radian-software/straight.el/README.md

 * Don't bother calling `straight-declare-init-finished`; it's no longer needed.
-* In any function that is likely to evaluate multiple `straight-use-package` (for example, the function that reloads your init-file), you should wrap the evaluation in a `straight-transaction` block for improved performance.
+* In any function that is likely to evaluate multiple `straight-use-package` forms (for example, a function that reloads your init-file), you should wrap the evaluation in a `straight-transaction` block for improved performance.
 * In any function that loads your whole init-file, put a call to `straight-mark-transaction-as-init` at the start of the transaction